arimont123/pandas-challenge/README.md

 # pandas-challenge
+The final script is called "Final_script" and the "Trends Found" text document contains conclusions about the data.
-This python code uses pandas to analyze the data for a fantasy game called Heroes of Pymoli.
+Description: this python code uses pandas to analyze the data for a fantasy game called Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 In this code I broke down the game's purchasing data into meaningful insights.

 The final code includes each of the following: